MayankFawkes/MayTube/README.rst

 Usage
 -----

-Sample Program With Chrome Installed in Windoes 10
+Sample Program With Chrome Installed in Windows 10

 .. code-block:: bash